 How to Buy Canva Stock Before Its IPO

-Canva is an online design platform that provides user-friendly design tools for non-technical designers.
+Canva is an online platform that provides user-friendly design tools for non-technical designers.

 Can you buy Canva stock?

-Canva is still a private company, which means you can't buy its stock in your brokerage account.
+Canva is a private company, which means there is no Canva stock symbol and you can't buy it in your brokerage account.

 Are you an accredited or retail investor?